peasantbird/tp/docs/DeveloperGuide.md

        any of the letters inside the square brackets, so `l`, `lw`, and `lww` are all appropriate inputs.
        * `n[il]{0,2}` accepts a string with a first letter 'n', followed by 0 to 2 letters after 'n', which can be any of the letters inside the square brackets, so `n`, `nl`, and `nll` are all appropriate inputs.
      * `$` demarcates the end of the matching

-   * Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight, this was unnecessary and only reduced this feature's testability by making it harder to test for invalid priority inputs.
-As such, we plan to change the validation regex to only accept `h`, `m`, `l`, or `nil` as inputs for priority in future.
+     Initially, the regex above was meant to allow for user typos, such as `hgih` or `meduim`, but in hindsight, this parsing is unnecessary, and only made it harder to test for invalid priority inputs.
+   <br> As such, we plan to
+     change the validation regex to only accept `h`, `m`, `l`, or `nil` as inputs for priority in future.
 5. Currently, attempting to add multiple contacts with long names may cause the app to lag considerably.
 We plan to optimise the similarity checks for names so that doing so results in less delay.